A de Finetti theorem for quantum causal structures

 \begin{definition} Let $\mathfrak{H}(\mathcal{H})$ denote the real vector space of self-adjoint operators on a Hilbert space $\mathcal{H}$.
 Given a set of real vector spaces $\left\{V^k\right\}_k$, a measurable space $Y$, a set of linear functions $L^k_y:\mathfrak{H}(\mathcal{H}_\T)\rightarrow V^k$ defined for all $y\in Y$, and a set of strictly positive measures $q^k$ over $Y$, we say that an $n$-trial state $\rho^{(n)}$ satisfies \emph{de Finetti-type} constraints if

 \end{definition}

-Note that, using Lemma \ref{linearlemma}, a set of constraints of the form \eqref{exchangeableconstraint} can always be re-written as a single constraint.
+Note that, using Lemma \ref{linearlemma}, a set of constraints of the form \eqref{exchangeableconstraint} can always be re-written as a single constraint (eliminating the dependence on $k$).
 However, for later purposes it is useful to refer to the general form \eqref{exchangeableconstraint}.